micro-FPGA/engine-V/verilator/README.md

 mingw is needed to recompile the verilated executables

-if mingw is not installed ready made executables can be used (unzip in the ./dll folder )
+if mingw is not installed ready made executables can be used (unzip DLL's in the ./dll folder!)

 Folders

-run	- scripts to run Zephyr and RV32I Compliance tests for the Lattice, SPI Boot run_mss	- scripts to run Zephyr and RV32I Compliance tests for Microsemi, M3 Assisted boot from eSRAM
+>run	- scripts to run Zephyr and RV32I Compliance tests for the Lattice, SPI Boot
+>run_mss	- scripts to run Zephyr and RV32I Compliance tests for Microsemi, M3 Assisted boot from eSRAM